How To Write A Good Blog Post – It’s not what you say, it’s how you say it!

 Well, there’s always cute kitten videos…

-Unfortunately, cute kitten videos don’t build your credibility as an expert in your niche so here are four tips you can use to create blog posts that people will read…
+Unfortunately, cute kitten videos don’t build your credibility as an expert in your niche so here are four tips on how to create blog posts that people will read…

 Tip #1: Use Headlines With Specific, Measurable Benefits